Cales History, Family Crest & Coats of Arms

 The original Gaelic form of Cales was Mac Cathail or O Cathail, while is derived from the personal name Cathal, which is generally Anglicized as Charles.
 Cales is derived from the Old Irish "catu-ualos" which means "valor or powerful in battle".

 The surname Cales was first found in County Kerry and Tipperary as there are at least two distinct septs of the name.
 The first sept from County Kerry descend from the Heremon line of kings and were known as the Cahills of Connaught.
 The second sept claim descent from the Ir line of kings and were located at Corkashinny, or the parish of Templemore, Tipperary.
 This line further branched to the eponymous Ballycahill, Tipperary.
 Both branches descended from O'Connors, the Kings of Connacht, specifically "Cathal," also known as Conor na Luinge Luaithe, when anglicized means "Conor, the Swifter-Sailing Ship" which may elude to the seafaring coat of arms used by the family.

 Early History of the Cales family

-Another 275 words (20 lines of text) covering the years 1654, 1796 and 1864 are included under the topic Early Cales History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cales research.
+Another 138 words (10 lines of text) covering the years 1654, 1796 and 1864 are included under the topic Early Cales History in all our PDF Extended History products and printed products wherever possible.

 Cales Spelling Variations